galbernator/ObservableNetworking/README.md

 ## How to use

+### Add the Swift Package

+1. Open your project and select "Swift Packages" -> "Add Package Dependency..." from the "File" menu
+2. Enter `https://github.com/galbernator/ObservableNetworking.git` in the search field and click "Next"
+3. Select the appropriate rule for your app and click "Next"
+4. Update targets if necessary, then click "Finish"
+5. Do a happy dance because your networking is about to get all sorts of simple!

 ### Set up the Environment

 To get started, the framework needs to know a little about the possible environments which can be accomplished by defining an `enum` that conforms to `NetworkEnvironment`.
 This will allow the framework to build the desired network requests and URLs it needs.